Marco Seefried

 Marco Seefried (born 17 February 1976 in Oettingen) is a German racing driver.

-A long-term Porsche contracted driver, he is an overall GT World Challenge Europe race winner, an FIA World Endurance Championship race winner, and has amassed multiple class victories at the Nürburgring 24 Hours, Daytona 24 Hours and 12 Hours of Sebring.
+Seefried is a long-term Porsche contracted driver, an FIA World Endurance Championship race winner in LMGTE Am for Proton Competition, and a class winner at the 24 Hours of Daytona, 12 Hours of Sebring and Nürburgring 24 Hours.
+He has also won overall in the Blancpain GT Series for Rinaldi Racing and Emil Frey.

 Career

 Having raced sporadically until 2002, Seefried spent two years in Porsche Supercup with Team Kadach, scoring a best result of sixth at Monaco in 2003.
 Part-time campaigns in Porsche Carrera Cup Germany followed, before Seefried stepped up to GT2 competition with Farnbacher Racing, picking up two best finishes of fourth in the 2006 Le Mans Series.

 Seefried later switched his focus to Nürburgring-based racing, culminating in two Nürburgring 24 Hours class wins in 2010 and 2011 for Hankook Team Farnbacher, the former of which an overall podium.
 Also in 2011, Seefried scored Ferrari's first ever VLN Series win and expanded his horizons into other series, namely ADAC GT Masters and International GT Open, with moderate success.
 He pivoted back to Porsche machinery for all his programmes in 2012, finishing second in the SP7 class of the Nürburgring 24 Hours for Timbuli Racing and making his 24 Hours of Daytona debut for Mühlner Motorsport.

+Seefried was a class winner at Sebring in 2014 in a Magnus Racing Porsche.

 Seefried began making headlines internationally in 2013, as he achieved a GTC podium on his Sebring 12 Hours debut and took the Asian Le Mans Series by storm with AAI-Rstrada.
 His breakthrough came in 2014, with a GTD class win at Sebring for Magnus Racing backed up by further podiums at Daytona and Petit Le Mans.
 He paired this with a maiden season in the Blancpain Endurance Series and a return to Asia that yielded a win at Inje and a vice-championship.
 He had mixed fortune in Europe, notably topping the warmup at the 24 Hours of Spa in a Rinaldi Racing Ferrari, before moving to AF Corse for his home round at the Nürburgring and qualifying third overall, first in Pro-Am.

+Chronophotography of Seefried in his Rinaldi Racing Ferrari at Nogaro in 2015.

 Jumping back and forth between the Ferrari 458, the Porsche 911 RSR and even getting a taste of the Bentley at the N24, Seefried enjoyed a fruitful 2015.
 He finished fifth in both the Blancpain Sprint Series, for Rinaldi, and the FIA World Endurance Championship's GTE Am category, for Patrick Dempsey's Proton-run team.
 A highlight of the former was a clean sweep at Misano alongside Norbert Siedler, while the latter included a podium on debut at the 24 Hours of Le Mans and a win at Fuji.
 Seefried also returned to Magnus Racing for three rounds of the United SportsCar Championship's North American Endurance Cup, underlined by a podium on his final outing at Watkins Glen.